How To Develop Self Discipline?

 This is, of course, my absolute favorite step.
 You should be warned that this isn’t permission to eat that third slice of cake.
 That option is still most definitely off the table.

 Treating yourself is acknowledging and celebrating the work that you’re putting in to better yourself.
-It’s a controlled way of reinforcing the habits that you’ve been working to change.
+It’s a controlled way of reinforcing the good habits that you’ve been working to change.
 It’s also something that should be planned out and included in your action plan.

 The reward is something that should mean something to you.
 It could also be something that you don’t get to do very often.
 One of my favorite treats is turning off the alarm clock and refusing to get out of bed until absolutely necessary.